 On 25 May 1956, the area being built on as a residential district between Reid and the Royal Military College Duntroon, known up until then by the general name of Duntroon was renamed ‘Campbell’.
 The bus service continued to use the name ‘Duntroon’ as its destination, as most trips continued through Campbell to the vicinity of the military college.
 On 5 January 1959 the industrial service to Fyshwick was diverted through Campbell to augment the bus service to this area.

-C.0015, the next bus to join the fleet, was an international school bus on a small truck chassis, purchased completed with body.
+C.0015, the next bus to join the fleet, was an International school bus on a small truck chassis, purchased complete with body.
 It was a short lived vehicle in the DOT fleet however as it was replaced twelve months after acquisition in May 1959 by an International coachette AA130, fitted with a 24 seater body.
 The number plate of this vehicle is unconfirmed however could have been C.0015 – the plate taken by its predecessor.

 Two further AEC Reliance 470’s – C.0016 and C.0017 – delivered in June 1958 were to be the last built to the original Com-Eng design for Canberra.
 This design featured side windows set in rubber inserts, with full length sliding panes.